-This paper is one of a suite of reports to Policy and Resources Committee that support decisions for the budget recommendations to County Council.
+This paper is one of a suite of reports to County Council that support decisions for the budget recommendations.

-Policy and Resources Committee is asked to:
+Policy and Resources Committee resolved to:

 - 1. Note the comments of the Section 151 Officer, set out in paragraphs 1.6 and 4.3-4.6, on the implications of a Council Tax freeze; and - 2.
 To agree the Medium Term Financial Strategy 2015-18, including the two policy objectives to be achieved: